 While the OTS programs developed over the past fifteen years, results have often been checked against

-OpenTaxSolver for last year's taxes (2014 Tax Year) (and previous years) can be downloaded from:
+OpenTaxSolver for last year's taxes (2016 Tax Year) can be downloaded from:

 Tar packages contain precompiled executables for Linux (32-bit and 64-bit), and MacOSx.